Department: Pathobiology and Population Sciences

 Kraemer MUG, Faria NR, Reiner RC, Golding N, Nikolay B, Stasse S, Johansson MA, Salje H, Faye O, Wint GRW, et al. 2017.
 Spread of yellow fever virus outbreak in Angola and the Democratic Republic of the Congo 2015-16: a modelling study.
 Lancet Infect Dis 17(3):330-338.

 Hill SC, Manvell RJ, Schulenburg B, Shell W, Wikramaratna PS, Perrins C, Sheldon BC, Brown IH, Pybus OG.
 2016.
-Antibody responses to avian influenza in wild birds are age-dependent and broaden with age.
+Antibody responses to avian influenza viruses in wild birds broaden with age.
 Proc Roy Soc B 283(1845): 20162159

 Faria NR, Azevedo R do S da S, Kraemer MUG, Souza R, Cunha MS, Hill SC, Thézé J, Bonsall MB, Bowden TA, Rissanen I, et al. 2016.
 Zika virus in the Americas: Early epidemiological and genetic findings.
 Science 352(6283): 345-349.